BUA1996/zero_day/README.md

-This is the read me for the zero day repo
+This is the readme for the zero_day repo.